aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to GIF" h2="Transform EMLX to GIF within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails easier to read, to make them more accessible, or to make them more compatible with other applications.

+<h2>How Aspose.Total Helps for EMLX to GIF Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to GIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily convert EMLX file format to HTML.
+This is done using the Aspose.Email for C++ API, which is part of the Aspose.Total package.
+Once the EMLX file has been converted to HTML, you can then use the Aspose.Words for C++ API to export the HTML to GIF.
+Both of these APIs are included in the Aspose.Total for C++ package, making it easy to access the features you need.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}